jjayeon/musical-typing/README.md

 ## Usage

-The app should be accessible locally at localhost:5000, bypassing the SSL cert stuff.
-As for production, the app as written expects to be running on the domain tonetype.tech; if it's not, the SSL cert/nginx container will almost certainly raise a problem.
+The app should be accessible locally at `localhost:5000`, bypassing the SSL cert stuff.
+As for production, the app as written expects to be running on the domain `tonetype.tech`; if it's not, the SSL cert/nginx container will almost certainly raise a problem.
 If you're someone other than an MLH fellow assigned to work on this project, please fork, configure, and hack to your heart's content.

 ## A Beginner's Guide to Flask